nirinarisantatra/icraft-libo-kubernetes/README.md

 $ kubectl create -f c1-deployment.yaml -f c2-deployment.yaml -f c3-deployment.yaml
 $ kubectl create -f c1-svc.yaml -f c2-svc.yaml -f c3-svc.yaml
 ```

+***Note***: Extra configurations are required to be done from the web interface of Nextcloud, after the deployment on Kubernetes.

 ## HAProxy
 The loadbalancer's configuration can be customized by editing the file `haproxy.cfg`: